Skip to main content Skip to footer

 While you may only need a couple mic pres right now, keep in mind that your needs may change in the future.
 There are ways to leave room to expand.
 Remember: digital connectors, especially ADAT inputs over optical cables, leave tons of room for external mic pres.
 And for expanding into more diverse sources, there’s always the line in, which can handle any line-level signal you throw at it.

-If you have small needs now but want expandability, consider the Universal Audio Apollo Twin X DUO or the Focusrite Clarett+ 2Pre.
+If you have small needs now but want expandability, consider the Universal Audio Apollo Twin X QUAD or the Focusrite Clarett+ 2Pre.
 These are two-preamp desktop models, but they have ADAT inputs, meaning you can connect up to eight additional mic pres for up to quadruple the mic I/O. They have minor price bumps compared to barebones units, but that ADAT input could end up saving you down the line.

 Focusrite Clarett+ 2Pre Audio Interface